smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 Fifteen-centimeter intervals.

 The Vera-thing fell.
 Bloomed.
-Its body split open and thread poured out.
-Not blood.
-Thread.
-Raw and glowing.
+Its body split open and thread poured out, raw and glowing.
 It spread across the floor in patterns.
 Grid formation.
 Perfect stitches.

 "Beautiful work," it whispered with Vera's voice.
 "Just like your mother used to."

 Then it was gone.
 Just blooms.
 Just light.

-The Station screamed.
-Hull breach.
-Multiple sectors.
-Elise moved toward the central hub.
-The core.
-Where all the infrastructure connected.
-Life support.
-Air.
-Water.
-Power.
-Gravity.

 Lena sat down beside her.
 "Mama, I'm cold."

 "Me too, sweetheart."

-The Station shuddered.
-5.8 hertz.
-The same frequency as Earth.
+The Station shuddered - 5.8 hertz - the same frequency as Earth.
 Everything screaming together now.

 And then, the colors started fading.
 Not all at once, but slowly, like paint washing off in rain.
 The neon twilight became just darkness.
 The thread blooms on the walls became just cracks.
 The pulsing lights became emergency strobes.